 "I intend to ignore the existing American 110V/60Hz alternating current standard and instead believe that our people are best served by using a custom household system of 166V alternating at 32Hz."

 You would most likely receive a strong talking-to.
 In the unlikely event that you succeeded, your constituents would be very unhappy with your overvoltage destroyed all their light bulbs and computers.
 There are, in fact, electrical standards for how such things should be done.
-They may be arbitrary, but they cannot be ignored.
+They may be arbitrary, but they can’t be ignored.

-Yet it is not uncommon today for different case management systems to be created in complete isolation, with little attempt to understand the possibility of leveraging opportunities for cooperation.
+Yet it isn’t uncommon today for different case management systems to be created in complete isolation, with little attempt to understand the possibility of leveraging opportunities for cooperation.
 Of course, seeking such opportunities cost time and money, so we must examine what the potential reward for such effort would be.

 Let us hypothetically assume that each of the seven areas of overlap above is about 14% of the total effort of building any specific case management system.
 The the commonality between any two chosen at random is likely to be: